rcliao/MultimediaSystem/README.md

 ## Current Schedule:

-### Homework 3:
+### Homework 4 - Block-based Motion Compensation
-Homework 3 will perform the following methods: Modified JPEG Compression as steps

-1. Resize and De-resize
-2. Color Transform and Sub-Sampling, inverse color transform and super-sampling
-3. DCT and inverse DCT
-4. Quantization and De-Quantization
-5. Calculate Compression Ratio
+1. Block-based Motion Compensation
+2. Removing Moving Objects

 ## How to run this program

-### Using exectubable jar file
+### Using executable jar file

 Double click on dist\CS451_Liao.jar
 or
-in command promt type in
+in command prompt type in
 `java -jar dist/CS451_Liao.jar`

 ### Using command prompt